 During our scenic walks we would see plenty of magnificent landscapes and find many rock-cut churches—but the abandoned pigeon-houses, carved in the rock are the most abundant feature of the Cappadocia valleys.

-They Pigeon Houses are a relic from the time when locals kept pigeons for their fertilizing manure.
-This was abandoned with the introduction of synthetic fertilizer some 30 years ago.
+They Pigeon Houses are a relic from the time when locals kept pigeons for their fertilising manure.
+This was abandoned with the introduction of synthetic fertiliser some 30 years ago.
 It put a stop to a practice dating back to the Bronze age (!).

 9The laid-back village life

 The pace of life in Cappadocia is much slower than in Istanbul and some villages are very quiet.
 There is often at least one small restaurant for the hiking tourists, and it is always worth to pop in for a tea.